Centralization broke community on the Internet. We're here to fix it.

 We will lead creation of open standards and freely licensed open source reference implementations for safe, decentralized networked communities.
 A new social layer for the internet, with no gatekeepers - instead, people are in direct control of their identities and relationships.

 Much of foundational technology is bench-tested and we’ve built basic versions of many of the key components.
-But, adding new infrastructure to the internet is a huge undertaking requiring substantial resources and developer effort.
+We've started building a coalition because adding new infrastructure to the internet is a huge undertaking requiring substantial resources and cooperative developer effort.

 Want to work together?
 Contact us at: firstname.lastname@example.org

 Developer Community Forum open for everyone!Fri 02 February 2024